mnovovil/AustinTrafficAccidentsToday/README.md

   2. It is necessary to authenticate the API to get the full dataset

   3. ZIP code shapefiles are in this repository. https://github.com/mnovovil/AustinTrafficAccidentsToday/blob/main/ZIP%20Code%20Data.zip

+  4. Retrieve global-hourly weather data from NOAA (KATT Station) - it will be merged and used for predictions. https://www.ncei.noaa.gov/access/services/data/v1

 *This is a non lucrative personal project, it is not associated with any coursework or company.*